 The Single Most Important Thing Your Child Should Do If They Want To Play Sports In College.

+The Single Most Important Thing Your Child Should Do If They Want To Play Sports In College.
 Academics can open doors and shut doors, even for great athletes.
-Our friends from Scholarshipstats.com recently interviewed college coaches from all sports and across all divisions and they all had the same message, HIT THE BOOKS!
+Our friends from Scholarshipstats.com recently interviewed college coaches from all sports and across all divisions, and they all had the same message.

-Here are 9 reasons your child should make academics a priority if they want to play sports in college.
+Here are nine reasons why your child should make academics a priority if they want to play sports in college:

-- Recruiting is a very intensive process and coaches have a limited amount of time and resources.
-Bottom line is coaches will only recruit those athletes they feel confident will be able to make a successful academic transition from High School to College.
+- Recruiting is a very intensive process, and coaches have a limited amount of time and resources.
+The bottom line is coaches will only recruit those athletes they feel confident will be able to make a successful academic transition from High School to College.
 Enhance your recruiting profile – get the grades!

-- Good grades in high school is a good indicator that the athlete has developed the time management skills.
-This will be essential in college where both the academic and athletic workloads are more challenging then most high schools.
+- Good grades in high school are a good indicator that the athlete has developed time management skills.
+This will be essential in college, where both the academic and athletic workloads are more challenging than in most high schools.

-- Good grades in high school is an indicator that the athlete works hard and applies him or herself.
-Don’t underestimate this factor – the perception that an athlete is “lazy” will immediately kill their chances with many if not most college coaches.
+- Good grades in high school are an indicator that the athlete works hard and applies him or herself.
+Don’t underestimate this factor – the perception that an athlete is “lazy” will immediately kill their chances with many, if not most, college coaches.

 - Good grades are an indicator of smarts, and coaches want smart players on their teams!